How rental rates stack up in Trail, Castlegar and Nelson - BC Local News

 “I would say the middle earners are paying at least 40 per cent,” she added.
 “That jives with housing in Trail for sure.”

-Comparably, Nelson numbers show that rent and utilities are $200+ more than Trail’s, or $965 per month.
+Comparably, Nelson numbers show that rent and utilities are over $200 more than Trail’s, or $965 per month.

 Similar to Trail — one in five — or 22 per cent — spend over 50 per cent of income on rent.

 Castlegar statistics show rental and utility costs sitting in the middle, at $881.
-Like Trail and Nelson – one in five spend half their pay cheque on rent and utilities.
-But slightly less households- 41 per cent – are spending over 30 per cent of their annual income on rent and utilities.
+Like Trail and Nelson — one in five spend half their pay cheque on rent and utilities.
+But slightly fewer households — 41 per cent — are spending over 30 per cent of their annual income on rent and utilities.

 Another stat, “households living in overcrowded conditions” sits at five per cent in Trail, Kootenay Boundary, and Nelson compared with 10 per cent across British Columbia.
 In Castlegar, that figure is at seven per cent.